andradejacob36/osTicket-Prerequisites-and-Installation/README.md

       <li>For "Select inbound ports" use: RDP 3389.</li>
     </ol>

-- Note: After you checkmarked "I confirm I have an eligible Windows 10/11 license with multi-tenant hosting rights.
-Please confirm." located at bottom-left corner.
+- Note: After you check-marked "I confirm I have an eligible Windows 10/11 license with multi-tenant hosting rights.
+Please confirm." located at the bottom-left corner.
 Also, after you clicked on the "Review + create" button and review the settings.
 You should be able to see the following display:

 <p>
 <img src="https://i.imgur.com/mFRfIOw.png" height="80%" width="80%"/>
 </p>
 <p>

-- Note: Remember to keep your username and password you created in your notepad, as you will need them later.
+- Note: Remember to keep the username and password you created in your notepad, as you will need them later.
 Also, verify that your information is correct!

 4.Click on the "Create" button to create the virtual machine.